 Let’s face it, moms.
-We typically tend to be the ones who set the plan, adjust the plan, and deal with the crises that crash the schedule.
+We typically tend to be the ones who set the schedule, adjust the schedule, and deal with the crises that crash the schedule.
 We are the ones who have to learn flexibility and pick up the pieces, often in a way that no one else even notices.
 And we do this whether we’re good at planning or not!

 Some of us learned to handle the day-to-day life management of our families by watching one or both of our parents and learning from their successes and failures.
 Others of us took on-the-job crash courses as teens and young adults, learning the need for structure—often the hard way—as our lives became more complex.

 Only a few of us actually had the blessing of being taught how to manage our time well.

 Fortunately, regardless of our personalities, our kids’ personalities, or the training we received growing up, we know that we can start a new trend with the up-and-coming generation.
 We can actively teach them to manage their time well from a young age, allowing those concepts to become well ingrained before adulthood.

 An important reality to remember in this training, though, is that it isn’t just about teaching them how to create a schedule, use a planner, and manage time well.
 We must also help them learn flexibility so they can flow with a routine rather than becoming chained to a schedule.

 They Learn Flexibility by Learning How to Prioritize Margin

 The first key to helping your children learn flexibility is teaching them how to manage priorities well in order to maintain boundaries and margin.